tkoleary/lingua/README.md

 We use variable fonts (wherever available), which reference one font file for every weight and can reduce page-load times.
 Here are some [stats](https://css-tricks) on variable font load times.
 There is also an option to load fonts from the Google CDN (where available), or from your own server.

 We also use the `unicode-range` property to subset `@font-face` rules so fonts are only loaded when glyphs used by unicode block are called for.
-See [this article](https://css-tricks.com/almanac/properties/u/unicode-range/)for more.
+See [this article] (https://css-tricks.com/almanac/properties/u/unicode-range/) for more.

 ### The Noto fonts